The Sanders Scholarship in Clinical Ophthalmology

 Please note that these scholarship awards are likely to be oversubscribed and there is no guarantee you will be successful.

 Further information is available from the Edinburgh Surgery Online website:

-All applicants will be notified of the outcome by the end of September 2019.
+All applicants will be notified of the outcome at the end of August 2019.